calebschmidt/taskbaby/FinalWriteup.md

 ## Invite

-Navigating to hackthebox.eu, I see the login link in the top right corner.
+Navigating to `hackthebox.eu`, I see the login link in the top right corner.
 Seeing no other link labelled "sign up" or anything similar, I assume that on the login page will be somewhere where new users can register.
 I assumed wrong.
 I was presented with the page below, welcoming me and asking for an